yandex/ozo/docs/howto.md

 }
 ```

-Let's look a little bit closer on this pretty simple but asynchronous code.
+Let's look a little bit closer at this basic asynchronous query example.

 ```cpp
 ozo::rows_of<std::int64_t, std::optional<std::string>> rows;
 ```

-Here we define a result type.
-Practically `ozo::rows_of` is an alias on `std::vector<std::tuple<...>>`.
-And `ozo::into` is an alias on `std::back_inserter`.
-So `ozo::request()` function will fill this vector of tuples according to the database response rows.
+Here we define a result type. `ozo::rows_of` is an alias of `std::vector<std::tuple<...>>`.
+And `ozo::into` is an alias of `std::back_inserter`.
+So `ozo::request()` function will fill this vector of tuples by back inserting data from database's response, row by row.
 Please read the documentation for more details.

-It is _very important_ to preserve the same order of fields in request and types in the tuple (it is a little bit annoying, but there is a way to avoid it via [Boost.Hana](https://www.boost.org/doc/libs/1_66_0/libs/hana/doc/html/index.html#tutorial-introspection-adapting) or [Boost.Fusion](https://www.boost.org/doc/libs/1_66_0/libs/fusion/doc/html/fusion/adapted.html) structure adaptation).
+It is _very important_ to preserve the same order of fields in the request and the types in the tuple (it is a little bit annoying, but there is a way to avoid it via [Boost.Hana](https://www.boost.org/doc/libs/1_66_0/libs/hana/doc/html/index.html#tutorial-introspection-adapting) or [Boost.Fusion](https://www.boost.org/doc/libs/1_66_0/libs/fusion/doc/html/fusion/adapted.html) structure adaptation).

-There is `std::optional<std::string>` at the second position of the tuple.
-This is because `name` field of the table can be _NULL_.
-Empty optional represents the _NULL_ (you can learn more about Nullable concept from the documentation).
-If you omit an `std::optional` then in case of _NULL_ value deserialization error could be.
+Notice that the second position of the tuple is `std::optional<std::string>`.This is because the `name` field of the table can be _NULL_.
+Empty optional represents a _NULL_ value (you can learn more about Nullable concept from the documentation).
+If if a _NULL_ value is retrieved from the database for a type that is not an `std::optional`, then a deserialization error will occur.

-The first argument of the tuple can not be a _NULL_ due to the schema, so we can omit `std::optional`.
+Note that in the example, the table is defined with the first (id) and third (amount) columns as _NOT NULL_.
+This means that for queries retrieving those columns, it's not necessary to use `std::optional` for those fields.
+However, the second (name) column is _NULL_, and therefore must be an `std::optional` as explained in the paragraph above.

-In other words: there is no mistake to expect nullable type for non-nullable result, but the opposite leads to a run-time error in case of _NULL_ value received from a database.
+Note that it's acceptable to provide an `std::optional` for a _NOT NULL_ field, but it is not acceptable to omit the `std::optional` for a field that is not _NOT NULL_, unless you can gaurentee the retrieved data will not be _NULL_.
+Failure to properly use `std::optional` will lead to a run-time error in case of a _NULL_ value received from a database.

 ```cpp
 auto conn_info = ozo::make_connection_info("host=... port=...");
 ```

 Now we need to create a connection information for database to connect to.
 This is our connection source which can create a connection for us as it will be needed (you can learn more about ConnectionSource and ConnectionProvider concepts from the documentation).
+It's also acceptable to provide a connection URI string, instead of the comma seperated version.

 ```cpp
 const auto query = "SELECT id, name FROM users_info WHERE amount>="_SQL + std::int64_t(25);
 ```

-Here our query for database.
-There is a text with `_SQL` literal and a parameter `std::int64_t(25)`.
+Here's our database query.
+The `_SQL` suffix is a user defined literal that converts the string that it is attached to into OZO's query data type.
+The parameter `std::int64_t(25)` is then added to the query accordingly.
 Note that the parameter will be passed as a separate binary parameter, but not as part of the query text.

-Here is `request()` asynchronous function call.
+Here is the asynchrounous function call `request()`.

 ```cpp
 ozo::request(ozo::make_connector(conn_info, io), query, ozo::into(res),